A theory of Firm Wage Dynamics (joint with Masao Fukui)

 Phillips Curve and Optimal Monetary Policy Targets under Imperfect Labor Reallocation (joint with Bumsoo Kim and Masao Fukui)

-Inflation and income redistribution: evidence from tax data from 1969 to the present (with Stavros Panageas, Dimitris Papanikolaou, John Rothbaum, Lawrence Schmidt)
+Inflation and income redistribution: evidence from tax data from 1969 to the present (with Dimitris Papanikolaou, John Rothbaum, Lawrence Schmidt)

 “Sowing the Wind” Monetary Policy by Jonathan Goldberg David Lopez-Salido